 PIA is no winner either in this regard.
 Their customer support options are rather limited and the internet is full of complaints from PIA customers about unresponsive support and unhelpful answers.
 Both services offer no live chat option.

-If PIA has anything really going for it, it’s that its prices are some of the most affordable you can find.
-A 1-month plan for up to 5 devices costs $6.95/month which drops to $3.33/month if you go for the 2-year plan.
+PIA’s prices are some of the more affordable ones.
+A 1-month plan for up to 5 devices costs $9.95/month which drops to $5.99/month for six months and $3.33/month if you go for the 1-year plan.
 They offer a 7-day money-back guarantee but no free trial.

 AirVPN vs Private Internet Access – which is better?

 PIA, on the other hand, isn’t the best option for privacy, Netflix, and China.
-But it does offer decent security credentials, more servers, and very low prices.
-Though not by much, PIA comes out ahead of AirVPN and will be the better choice for most people.
+But it does offer decent security credentials, more servers, and an app for iOS.
+Though not by much, PIA comes out ahead of AirVPN and will be the better choice for most people, even if it’s pricier.

 If you enjoyed this AirVPN vs Private Internet Access comparison, be sure to check out our reviews of both products linked below.